 Assuming the Chemical is "Safe"

-Even "non-toxic" or "organic" chemicals, like insecticidal soaps or horticultural oils, can cause damage if they are not applied appropriately.
+Even "non-toxic" or "organic" chemicals, such as insecticidal soaps or horticultural oils, can cause damage if they are not applied correctly.
 Fertilizers are often considered good for plants and promote growth, but can cause damage when applied too frequently or at higher concentrations.

 Poor Post-Application Care